fmgarciadiaz/PortalHacienda-CRAN/cran-comments.md

 ---
 ## 05-28-20 Resubmission
----
+This is a resubmission.
+In this version I have:

-- 1. "This contradits each other: GPL-3 + file LICENSE means file LICENSE
-contains additional restrictions such as attribution requeirements.
+* 1. Fixed "This contradits each other: GPL-3 + file LICENSE means file LICENSE contains additional restrictions such as attribution requeirements.
 You shold not specify a full license file here.If you want to allow GPL-2 in addition, somply write

-License: GPL-2 | GPL-3 and omit the license file. " FIXED - Now only GPL-3
+License: GPL-2 | GPL-3 and omit the license file. " ---> Now GPL-3.
+Thanks!!

-- 2. "Is there some reference about the method you can add in the Description field in the form Authors (year) <doi:.....>?"
-FIXED Added reference for the forecasting method (forecast package, Hyndman RJ, Khandakar Y (2008))
+* 2. Fixed "Is there some reference about the method you can add in the Description field in the form Authors (year) <doi:.....>?" ---> Added reference for the forecasting method (I simply use the forecast package, Hyndman RJ, Khandakar Y (2008))